larascremin/space-invaders/README.md

 - Press A to move left;
 - Press D to move right;
-- Press Enter to shoot;
+- Press Expace to shoot;

 ##